 We offer a range of extra curricular activities at lunchtimes and/or after school.
-These currently include Spanish, French, choir, gardening, brass, story, art and craft, yoga, dance and sports.
+These currently include Spanish, choir, keyboards, robotics, art and craft, yoga, dance and sports.
 The activities on offer vary from time to time according to the interests of the children, the expertise of the school staff, and the availability of specialist teachers.